intercom

 So your symptoms have to be pretty significant to get a diagnosis.
 The process of getting referred for your assessment can also be pretty tricky.

-To get an ADHD diagnosis you can either self-refer or get referred by your general practitioner (GP).
+To start your ADHD diagnosis process you can either self-refer or get referred by your general practitioner (GP).

 If you self-refer you’ll have to find your ADHD specialist to do the assessment and pay for the assessment yourself, also known as going private.